‘Every Year After’: Everything We Know About Carley Fortune’s Romance Adaptation

 Every Year After will chronicle the events of Every Summer After.
 We’re not going to spoil the entire book for you, but Every Summer After is told over the course of six summers and one weekend.
 Persephone “Percy” Fraser made the biggest mistake of her life a decade ago, and she hasn’t been back to Barry’s Bay since.

-When she gets a call that the mother of her first love, Sam Florek, has died, she returns to Barry’s Bay to pay her respect.
+When she gets a call that the mother of her first love, Sam Florek, has died, she returns to Barry’s Bay to pay her respects.
 When Percy sees Sam again, the dormant feelings between them resurface.
 This bittersweet reunion forces Percy and Sam to figure out exactly why their relationship fell apart and whether or not it can be pieced back together.

 There are plenty of swoonworthy moments in Every Summer After, but there’s one particular moment that Fortune is set on keeping in the adaptation.
 “With Every Summer After, for me, that is, ‘You came home.’
 When Sam says, ‘You came home,’ that is so, so important,” Fortune told Swooon.